hardikkumarpatel/Node-Python-PDF-Highlight/README.md

 # node-python-pdf-highlight

 A simple Node.js and Python integration to highlight text in PDF files.
-The Node.js script executes a Python script (using PyMuPDF or Spire.PDF) to search for specific words and highlight them with customizable colors.
+The Node.js script executes a Python script (using PyMuPDF) to search for specific words and highlight them with customizable colors.
 Ideal for document processing and automated text markup workflows.

 ## 🚀 Features
 - Highlight specific words or phrases in PDF files.
 - Customizable highlight colors (RGB format).
-- Supports both PyMuPDF and Spire.PDF for PDF processing.
+- Supports PyMuPDF for PDF processing.
 - Cross-platform compatibility (macOS, Linux, Windows).

 ## 🛠️ Requirements